ferstl/ferstl.github.io/_posts/2017-07-20-copy-ipfire-backup-to-synology-diskstation.md

 ## Configure Synology Diskstation to Receive the Backup

 * In the Diskstation UI:
-  * Create a dedicated user for the Backup, e.g. "ipfire" for the backup
+  * Create a dedicated user for the Backup, e.g. "ipfire"
   * Give the user permission on the shared folder which stores the backup

 * Login to the Diskstation and configure the user's home directory